alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - Thanks to VH for making time to hang out at Turing last week
 - Was good to attend a day-long meeting in person last week, with lots of opportunities for conversation outside of the presentations themselves

+---
+MS: really lovely to see all these fantastic connections!

 ### Project specific Reflection

 *Review your current projects, relation and skill-building that you are working on.*
 (Since last week, review the progress you’ve made towards your goals.
 Any challenges to mention?
 Review if we can attract any attention or help highlight your work.)

 - Been making notes in a notebook to gather various snippets into one place before putting it online into the `asg-community` repo
-- Wrote down vision for project as part of OLS5 mentorship
+- Wrote down vision for project as part of OLS-5 mentorship
 - Started working on Open Canvas (almost done) and using input from Roadmaps exercise to update schedule for white papers
 - Got good feedback on the use of GitHub issues at ASG Management Board, but was told I could provide more clarity: need to make proper labels

+---
+MS: great work!

 ### Notes to discuss during 1:1

 #### Whom did you help this week?

 - AL with content for TTW chapter
+  - MS: :tada:

 #### Who helped you this week?

 - YY in particular on 1:1 call
+  - MS: YY is precious!

 #### What did you achieve?

 - Cleared some (not a lot) of my e-mail backlog, which feels like a bigger achievement than it is
 - Started consolidating notes for the white papers from various sources
 - Drafted the vision for the project, made headway with the Open Canvas, and started with the Roadmap

+---
+MS: Emails are so much work!!!

 #### What did you struggle with?